guws0/guws/GUWS constitution.md

 		3. Shall chair committee meetings
 		4. Shall administrate the society Ko-fi page
 		5. Shall assist the Treasurer in managing the society Stripe account
+	3. Vice President
+		1. This role exists ceremonially for HEAR purposes only.
+The vice president and welfare officer are the same role.
-	3. Secretary
+	4. Secretary
 		1. Shall book rooms for society purposes
 		2. Shall coordinate in-person events, including monthly events
-	4. Treasurer
+	5. Treasurer
 		1. Shall maintain a record of income and expenses
 		3. Shall be responsible for the bank account and keeping of bank statements
 		4. Shall make a financial report public to the members at the end of each academic year
 		5. Shall co-manage the society Stripe account
-	5. Welfare Officer
+	6. Welfare Officer
 		1. Shall receive complaints, unless the complainant would prefer to contact someone else
 		2. Shall aid other committee members if required
 		3. Shall help evaluate accessibility of events